SathvikPN/Goweb/README.md

 # Goweb
-Get started with web application development using Go
+Get started with backend web application development using Go

+## Focus
+- GraphQL and REST
+- Database and SQL
+- API Design
+- Algorithms
+- System Design
+- Docker and Deployment